-Purchasing organic cotton supports more than just cotton, it effects the entire ecosystem of organic farming.
+Purchasing organic cotton supports more than just cotton, it affects the entire ecosystem of organic farming.

 Organic farming creates 60% less output of carbon dioxide and other greenhouse gases than conventional cotton.

-Organic cotton farming uses zero toxic pesticides ensuring a safe working environement for workers.
+Organic cotton farming uses zero toxic pesticides ensuring a safe working environment for workers.